The Tax-Free Childcare scheme supports parents' childcare costs and replaced the existing Employer Supported Childcare.

 The maximum amount the government will pay is £2,000, and you would have to pay in £8,000 yourself for that amount.
 You will be responsible for any costs over £10,000.

-The scheme will also cover children with disabilities until they are 17.
+The scheme also covers children with disabilities until they are 17.
 Read our guide for more ways you can get help with the cost of childcare.

 The government's contribution to childcare support will be paid directly into an online account you can open through the Gov.uk website.